puppetlabs/puppetlabs-apache/README.md

 #### Class: `apache::version`

-This class attempts to automatically detect the Apache version based on the operating system.
+Attempts to automatically detect the Apache version based on the operating system.

 ### Public Defines

-[//]: # (START COVERAGE)

 #### Define: `apache::balancer`

-This define creates an Apache load balancing group, also known as a balancer cluster.
-Each load balancing group needs one or more balancer members, which are declared in Puppet by the  [`apache::balancermember`][] define.
+Creates an Apache load balancing group, also known as a balancer cluster, using [`mod_proxy`][].
+Each load balancing group needs one or more balancer members, which you can declare in Puppet with the  [`apache::balancermember`][] define.

-One `apache::balancer` define should be declared for each Apache load balancing group.
-The `apache::balancermember` defines for all balancer members can be exported and collected on a single Apache load balancer server using [exported resources](/latest/reference/lang_exported.md).
+Declare one `apache::balancer` define for each Apache load balancing group.
+You can export `apache::balancermember` defines for all balancer members and collect them on a single Apache load balancer server using [exported resources][].

-**Parameters within `apache::balancer`:**
+**Parameters within `apache::balancer`**:

 ##### `name`